gtarabat/korali-compute-fest-2022/python/examples/lighthouse/README.md

 The Lighthouse Problem

-A lighthouse is somewhere off a piece of straight coastline at a position $$\alpha$$ along the shore and a distance :math:`\beta` out at sea.
-It emits a series of short highly collimate    d flashes at random intervals and hence at random azimuths.
-These pulses are intercepted on the coast by photo-detectors that record only the fact that a flash has occurred, but not the angl    e from which it came. :math:`N` flashes have so far been recorded at positions :math:`\x_k`.
+A lighthouse is somewhere off a piece of straight coastline at a position along the shore and a distance out at sea.
+It emits a series of short highly collimated flashes at random intervals and hence at random azimuths.
+These pulses are intercepted on the coast by photo-detectors that record only the fact that a flash has occurred, but not the angle from which it came. :A series of flashes have so far been recorded.
 Where is the lighthouse? - Text taken from [Sivia2006] (Example 3, 2nd Edition).

 .. image:: Lighthouse_Sivia_2006.png
    :alt: Lighthouse Sketch from Sivia2006